How To Feed A Loon

 1 plum tomato, 3 cloves garlic

-4 tbsp olive oil, 1 medium onion
+4 tablespoon olive oil, 1 medium onion

 • Carefully pour the puréed chile mixture into the skillet with the onions.
 Stir and bring to a simmer.
 Add another cup of the soaking water and simmer for about 2 minutes.